Skip to main content

 CachingCached for performanceAlways fresh

 Use profiles for “who is this user?” and search for “what did they decide about X?”.
+Profiles follow the same scope isolation rules as search and list.
+A scoped profile never includes memories from another scope, and an unscoped profile only includes global/unscoped memories.

-Scoping by project
+Scoping by scope and project

-GET /api/memories/profile?project=memcontext
+GET /api/memories/profile?scope=user_123